hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_1.content.md

 We've curated a collection of articles, videos, and images that showcase the wonders of space.
 Whether you're a seasoned astronomer or just starting your journey, there's something here for everyone.
 Here are some of our most popular categories:

 -   **Astronomy:** Learn about the latest discoveries in the field of astronomy.
--   **Space Travel:** Follow our AInauts as they explore the depths of space.
+-   **Space Travel:** Follow our Ainauts as they explore the depths of space.
 -   **Astrophotography:** Feast your eyes on stunning images of the cosmos.
 -   **Science Fiction:** Immerse yourself in the world of science fiction and imagine the possibilities of the future.